cheanz/daily/CinLinux.md

 In C, all escape sequences consist of two or more characters, the first of which is the backslash, \ (called the "Escape character"); the remaining characters determine the interpretation of the escape sequence.
 For example, \n is an escape sequence that denotes a newline character.
 # in Unix and linux \n is the code for end-of-line
 ***
-#bugs
+# bugs
 ![Screenshot from 2022-07-18 14-34-22](https://user-images.githubusercontent.com/59786755/179456280-45262c2c-6c57-47c6-b819-8796d4736032.png)

 ![Screenshot from 2022-07-18 14-36-06](https://user-images.githubusercontent.com/59786755/179456400-e929ecc1-1787-4c72-a90d-b93cef086a88.png)
 When compile escape.c, there is no main funciton though I wrote it in escape.c, whcih can be confirmed in escape.i.
-The reason is, in this folder, there are other files containing main functions.
+The reason is, main() instead of main(void).